COVID-19 Return to Tennis Guidance

 Following the protocols and using the tools at our disposal will prevent the spread and further outbreaks of Covid-19.

-The risk of a second wave of the virus is ever present.
 As a country, we can only move from one phase to the next if the virus stays under control between each phase.
 As a sport we must be mindful that on account of our sport being one of the first to reopen that we will be in the spotlight and poor practice will be exposed and criticized widely.
 Therefore, as a sporting community we will all need to play our part so it is vital that the protocols that will be developed and communicated in each phase are strictly followed.

 HSE Stay Safe.
 Protect Each Other Poster